 Location-Based Advertising Tips for Better Performance

-Both geo-targeting and geofencing will make good use of your advertising armory.
+Both geo-targeting and geofencing marketing will make good use of your ad arsenal.
 Here are some top tips to unleash location-based marketing potential to the fullest.

 Make your geofence the right size

-Geofences should be used for local marketing around your store or small specific areas such as outside of a stadium.
-Creating a geofence too large will mean you are targeting customers with whom visiting your store would be too much of an inconvenience as it's too far to travel.
+Geofences should be used for local marketing around your store or small specific areas, such as outside of a stadium.
+Creating a too large geofence will mean you are targeting mobile users who find visiting your store inconvenient, as it's too far to travel.

 Use contextual targeting

 This targeting option will show your ad on pages with relevant content.
-For example, an ad for your restaurant in an article about local restaurants.
-With a white-label DSP, you can get this kind of data retrieving additional audience data.
+For example, an ad for your restaurant in an article about local restaurants can help increase sales.
+With a white-label DSP, you get this kind of info by retrieving additional user data.
 You can request any kind of data from your partner supply-side platforms and get it with the ad request.

 How to Implement Geofencing in Your Marketing Strategy?